 Spread the mozzarella evenly over the top of the vegetables.

-Reduce the oven temperature to 450°F (230°C) and bake for about 15-20 minutes or until the bottom crust of the pizza is golden brown and the cheese is melted.
+Reduce the oven temperature to 450°F (230°C) and bake for about 15-20 minutes or until the bottom crust is golden brown and the cheese is melted.

-Remove the pizza from the oven and allow it to cool down for a few minutes before adding the salad topping.
+Remove from the oven and allow it to cool down for a few minutes before adding the salad topping.

 Garnish with 1-2 tablespoons of freshly grated Parmigiano-Reggiano or Pecorino Romano Cheese and fennel fronds.